BjornWilliams/DocsVersaTul/docs/source/pipeline-infrastructure.rst

 Getting Started
 ----------------
-The VersaTul Pipeline Infrastructure project is designed to provide a very useful and neat pattern in the scenario when a set of filtering (processing) needs to be performed on an object to transform it into a useful state.
+The VersaTul Pipeline Infrastructure project is designed to provide a very useful and neat pattern in the scenario when a set of filtering/processing needs to be performed on an object to transform it into a useful state.
-The project is the complete implementation of Pipeline and Filter pattern in a generic fashion.
+The project is the complete implementation of Pipeline pattern in a generic fashion.

 Installation
 ------------